-For those of us who live with long-term mental health conditions, this means concentrating on interventions and developing training and skills to take care of - and gain direct control over - our lives.
+For those of us with long-term mental health conditions, self-management can help us develop the skills to take care of ourselves and gain control of our lives.

 How do self-management courses work?

-They're based on the principle that you know what works best for yourself - better than anyone else.
-During a self-management training course, you'll typically learn to:
+Self-management courses are based on the principle that you know what works best for you – better than anyone else.
+During a course, you'll typically learn to:

-- recognise what triggers a crisis in your own mental health
+- recognise what triggers a relapse in your mental health condition

-- read the warning signs of a possible crisis
+- spot the early warning signs of a relapse

-- identify if any particular actions can prevent a crisis developing
+- identify what, if anything, can prevent a relapse

-- tap into other sources of support like local groups for people like you experiencing distress
+- tap into other sources of support like local peer support groups

-- draw up an advance directive setting out how you'd like to be treated if you ever lack the capacity to make decisions about treatment in the future.
+- draw up an advance decision and/or advance statement setting out how you'd like to be treated if you ever lack the mental capacity to make decisions about treatment in the future.

 Ask your GP or other health worker involved in your care about self-management courses on the NHS, or search online to find out what’s available in your area.
 You may need a referral or you may be able to refer yourself.